Russians strike Nova Poshta delivery company office in Donetsk Oblast and kill two civilians

 Moreover, Russian attacks claimed one civilian life and injured three more in Chasiv Yar on September 26.

 On September 24, Russian troops shelled the city of Pokrovsk with artillery, killing two men aged 33 and 34, according to the Donetsk Oblast Prosecutor’s Office.
-The attack also damaged residential buildings and cars in the residential area.
+The attack also damaged buildings and cars in the residential area.

 To provide context, Bloomberg reports that India has emerged as the second-largest supplier of critical technologies to Russia after China despite the sanctions imposed on Moscow, according to European and American officials.